 Throughout my life if when there was something I wanted to do, I typically made it happen.
-They weren’t always the best decisions but I was stubborn, had been on my own most of the time so no one was telling me what to do.
+They weren’t always the best decisions, but I was stubborn, had been on my own most of the time so no one was telling me what to do.
 I was either running from one boyfriend to a new zip code or following another to a new state.
-Often I would move for a job, or have no job at all, just an a photo of somewhere awesome I wanted to live.
+Often, I would move for a job, or have no job at all, just an a photo of somewhere awesome I wanted to live.
 If there was too much thought put into it, I would talk myself out of it.
 That’s how I made it from growing up in Indiana before moving to Illinois, Georgia, Orlando, Tampa, Fort Lauderdale and St. Maarten and eventually seeing the world.
 Usually with only a few bucks in my pocket, a small truck full of stuff and a dumb idea.

 See, at 43 everyone in yachting would have told me I was nuts if I had said I was quitting a perfectly good job to work on yachts.
-I new it too!
+I knew it too!
 As a Crew Agent, I learned all about how it works.
-Typically once the aspiring yachtie graduates college, they pack a bag and head for the nearest crewing agency to apply for work.
+Typically, once the aspiring yachtie graduates college, they pack a bag and head for the nearest crewing agency to apply for work.
 The hierarchy is similar to the military, there are ranks and usually the higher you are on the food chain, the older you are.
-Now that’s the norm for yachts with 4 or more crew, anywhere between 100 and 300 plus feet but the boats under a 100 feet ran things a bit differently and age was not a big deal.
+Now that’s the norm for yachts with 4 or more crew, anywhere between 100 and 300 plus feet but the boats under 100 feet ran things a bit differently and age was not a big deal.
 Especially for me because I was in the best shape of my life and could run circles around some of those young girls.

-As I was sipping my adult beverage and having a good cry, all of this occurred to me and it scared me to death.
-I immediately text the owner of the yacht I had just worked on but he specifically told me not to quit my day job because there was no guarantee he could keep me busy.
-It was summer time in South Florida, the slowest time of the year for yacht charters and he was a private owner, didn’t use a broker.
+As I was sipping my adult beverage and having a good cry, all of this occurred to me, and it scared me to death.
+I immediately text the owner of the yacht I had just worked on, but he specifically told me not to quit my day job because there was no guarantee he could keep me busy.
+It was summertime in South Florida, the slowest time of the year for yacht charters and he was a private owner, didn’t use a broker.
 But of course, I didn’t listen so here I am, again, back to square one.
 Even though everything seemed hopeless at this point, I still felt relieved and so glad I left that job.